Close Menu

 7. Ueno Park

 Ueno Park is a large park located a few subway stops away from Tokyo Station.
 The park is home to several museums, including the Tokyo National Museum, the National Museum of Western Art, and the Ueno Zoo.
 The park is also famous for its cherry blossom trees, which attract thousands of visitors during the spring season.
 Visitors can also enjoy a stroll in the park’s many gardens and ponds.
-(See Also: Places To Visit Near Tillamook Oregon)
+(See Also: Places To Visit Near Dwaraka Tirumala)

 8. Asakusa